Bdotgo17/se_project_express/README.md

 ### Testing
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+1. This project's name is SE_PROJECT_EXPRESS

+2. This project uses an api to run tests against Postman and Github.

+3. This project uses api, Postman and Github and Compass from Mongoose.